Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy

-In this Appendix, we show that for any finite family $\Gamma$ of promise relations of any finite arity, we have that $\poly(\Gamma)$ captures the computational complexity of $\PCSP(\Gamma)$ is the following precise sense.
-This is analogous to Theorem 3.16 of \cite{Chen:2009}, originally established by \cite{jeavons88}, which holds for traditional CSPs.
-Our proof will have similar structure to that of \cite{Chen:2009}.
+In this part, we show that for any finite family $\Gamma$ of promise relations of any finite arity, we show that $\Pol(\Gamma)$ captures the computational complexity of $\PCSP(\Gamma)$ {in} the following precise sense.
+To do this, we show a \emph{Galois correspondence} between families of polymorphisms and families of promise relations that are closed under a form of reduction.

-\begin{thm} Let $\Gamma$ and $\Gamma'$ be families of promise relations such that $\poly(\Gamma) \subseteq \poly(\Gamma')$.
+\begin{thm} Let $\Gamma$ and $\Gamma'$ be families of promise relations such that $\Pol(\Gamma) \subseteq \Pol(\Gamma')$.
 Then, there is a polynomial-time reduction from $\PCSP(\Gamma')$ to $\PCSP(\Gamma)$. \end{thm}

+This result is the promise-analogue to Theorem 3.16 of \cite{Chen:2009}, originally established by \cite{jeavons88}, which holds for traditional CSPs.
+Our proof has similar structure to that of \cite{Chen:2009}.
+Pippenger~\cite{Pippenger2002} in Section 2 of his paper proves a variation of the Galois correspondence between promise relations and their polymorphisms, although not in this particular complexity-theoretic formulation.

 In fact, we show the polynomial-time reduction is of a very local form.
 Let $\EQUAL = \{(i, i) \: : \: \in D\}$ be the relation which specifies that two variables are equal.
 Since we have been allowing repetition of variables, this relation has been essentially implicit.